jhiver/validate-and-clean/README.md

 # sorry...

-The samples below are written in coffeescript, cause it's what I like to write.
+The samples below are written in coffeescript, because it's what I like to write.
 You don't need coffeescript to use this module though.